tamarasaurus/immo-feed/README.md

 - `GET /results` - list all the results (not yet paginated)
 - `GET /results/:id` - get a single result
 - `POST /results/:id/hide` - hide a result

+## Setting up notifications

+immo-feed supports email notifications for newly scraped results.
+Emails will be sent after each run of the scraper (defined by `SCRAPER_FREQUENCY_MINUTES`).
+To enable email notifications:

+1. Set the `NOTIFY` environment variable to true
+2. Sign up for a [Mailgun](https://www.mailgun.com/) account
+3. Set the following environment variables for immo-feed defined in your Mailgun domain page:
+    - `MAILGUN_API_KEY` - API key
+    - `MAILGUN_API_BASE_URL` - API Base URL
+    - `MAILGUN_NOTIFY_EMAIL` - Your email address
+4. Build and restart the runner

 ## Customising scraper sources